Prayer that grows our Jewish souls

 Prayer is a way of expressing the meaning of our lives in words and ritual.
 Come find fulfillment in worship that is enriching, participatory, musical and joyful.
 All of our Shabbat and most Holiday worship services are open to all.
 Everyone is welcome to participate in person – members and non-members, Jews and non-Jews.
 Most of our services can also be viewed at home through live-streaming.
 Contact the Temple office for information on our High Holy Day services for Rosh Hashanah and Yom Kippur.

 You don't need to worry about fitting in or feeling welcome when you come to worship with us.
-Our services are fun, song-filled and participatory.
-Most of our music invites group singing and we encourage you to join in the celebration.
+Our services are joyful, song-filled and participatory.
+Much of our music invites group singing.
 It doesn't matter if you don't know Hebrew or if you don't know the words – we invite you to hum, tap and clap along!

 Both men and women, Jews and non-Jews, are encouraged to wear a kippah (yarmulke) during worship, but it is not required.
 Jewish men and women above the age of bar/bat mitzvah are encouraged to wear a tallit (prayer shawl) during morning services, but it is not required.
 Kippot and tallitot are available at the Temple.

 You don't need to worry about fitting in or feeling welcome when you come to worship with us.
-Our services are fun, song-filled and participatory.
-Most of our music invites group singing and we encourage you to join in the celebration.
+Our services are joyful, song-filled and participatory.
+Much of our music invites group singing.
 It doesn't matter if you don't know Hebrew or if you don't know the words – we invite you to hum, tap and clap along!

 Both men and women, Jews and non-Jews, are encouraged to wear a kippah (yarmulke) during worship, but it is not required.
 Jewish men and women above the age of bar/bat mitzvah are encouraged to wear a tallit (prayer shawl) during morning services, but it is not required.
 Kippot and tallitot are available at the Temple.